zezor/Power-BI-Logistics-Dashboard/README.md

 ## PROBLEM STATEMENT
 - Identify carriers' OTIF performance to present to managers

-- Check the 5 worst OTIF accomplishment for clients so the team can create action plans for continuous improvement and immediately enhance their customer experience.
+- Check the 5 worst OTIF accomplishments for clients so the team can create action plans for continuous improvement and immediately enhance their customer experience.

 - Identify the origin of late deliveries.

 ## SKILLS DEMONSTRATED

+**DAX** - Five measures were created using Dax

+**OTIF** - "OTIF = [On Time] * [In Full]"

+**Count of Orders** - "Count of Orders = COUNTROWS(Invoices)"

+**On Time** =
+CALCULATE(
+    [Count of Orders],
+    Invoices[Late or Not] = "On Time")
+    /
+    [Count of Orders]

+**In Full** =
+CALCULATE(
+    [Count of Orders],
+    Invoices[Late or Not] <> "Not Delivered")
+    /
+    [Count of Orders]

 ![](Measures_LD.png)
 ## DATA SOURCING
+The Data was extracted from the Kaggle data set
 ## DATA TRANSFORMATION
-Data cleaning and transformation was carried out using Power Query.
-After scrutinizing all the columns, they were found to be valid and devoid of empty cells and errors.
-However, It was highly important that I transformed the [Date] column which was in the 'date/time' format.
+Data cleaning and transformation were carried out using Power Query.
+After scrutinizing all the columns, they were found valid and devoid of empty cells and errors.
+To calculate the deliveries on time and not on time we needed to know the delivery date and expected delivery date

-Therefore, I created 4 new columns all extracted from the source [Date] column.
+Therefore, I created a new column to extract the Expected Delivery Date by combining the Collection Date and Contracted Term

-The first cloumn contained the date in 'date' format (i.e dd/mm/yyy) and named it "New Date".
-The second column was also extracted from the source [Date] column where I extracted the Month hierarchy and named it 'Month Name'.
+A second column was also extracted from the Delivery Date and Expected Delivery Date to know Late or Not Late deliveries
-Day Name was also extracted to constitute the third column and named Day Name column.
-The last column was created for the time format of the source date column and named Time.

 ![image](https://github.com/zezor/Power-BI-Logistics-Dashboard/assets/39943217/d664b2e2-99ce-4c82-b222-ee34e6acbfa8)

 ## MODELLING
+The data was modelled to find the relationship between various tables

+The invoice table is marked as the fact table with the Carrier and ClientBase tables being dimension tables

 ![](Model_LD.png)

 ## ANALYSIS AND VISUALIZATION
 ### Overall OTIF
+The main KPI focused on in this analysis is the OTIF.
+On-time in full (OTIF) is a supply chain metric for measuring performance in the logistics industry.
+OTIF generally refers to a supplier's ability to deliver product within prescribed delivery windows and at full quantities ordered.
+From the tile below, the business under consideration had an OTIF of 61.07%.
+This will be compared with the targeted OTIF KPI to determine if the business is doing well.

 ![](OTIF_LD.png)

 ### OTIF By Top Clients